 From the viewing area, you'll see the Stutfield Glacier cascading down in a series of icefalls and crevassed sections.
 The glacier originates high on the Columbia Icefield and flows northeast, carving its way between towering peaks.
 The ice appears to move in slow motion, though it's constantly shifting and changing.
 During sunny conditions, the glacier takes on brilliant blue tones where the ice is most compressed, while the surrounding névé fields appear bright white.

 The viewpoint itself sits at an elevation that provides an unobstructed sightline to the glacier and the cirque that contains it.
 Rugged mountain peaks frame the scene on both sides, with Mount Stutfield and other summits creating a dramatic backdrop.
-Below the glacier, you can often spot the milky glacial streams that carry sediment down toward the valley floor, feeding into larger waterways that eventually reach the Arctic Ocean.
+Below the glacier, you can often spot the milky glacial streams that carry sediment down toward the valley floor, feeding into the Sunwapta River and eventually the Athabasca River system toward Hudson Bay.

 The surrounding terrain consists of typical subalpine forest transitioning to alpine zones at higher elevations.
 Dense stands of Engelmann spruce and subalpine fir give way to krummholz and eventually bare rock and ice.
 This ecological transition is clearly visible from the viewpoint, offering insight into how elevation affects plant communities in the Rockies.